An assortment of different faces

 Regardless of where a person is located, the country where someone is born or spent most of their young life can provide a set of cultural traits that they may always carry with them.
 From religious beliefs to personal ethos and much more, a person’s national origin can define many things about them.
 Some people have unique experiences relating to national origin, which involve frequent migration to different countries.
 They may likely hold multicultural identities as a result.
 Different people can also hold harmful biases and stereotypes about different countries, which are important to challenge and not perpetuate in the workplace.

 The terms Global North and Global South are also important descriptors related to national origin.
-Contrary to the geographical language, not all countries in the Global North are in the north, and not all countries in the Global South are in the south.
+Contrary to the geographical language, not all countries in the Global North are in the North, and not all countries in the Global South are in the South.
 “Global North and Global South” replaces more biased terminology for grouping nations, such as “developed and undeveloped countries” or “Third World countries.”

 These terms group the world’s countries into two categories based on differing levels of wealth, economic development, income inequality, democracy, and political freedom.
-The Global North represents around one-quarter of the world’s population, yet controls four-fifths of the income earned anywhere in the world.
+The Global North represents around one-quarter of the world’s population yet controls four-fifths of the income earned anywhere in the world.
 90% of the manufacturing industries are owned by and located in the North.

 Language and Accents